CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab6.1.md

 1. Let’s navigate back to the Fabric workspace, **FAIAD_<username>** you created in Lab 2, Task 9.

 2. You will see three types of lh_FAIAD – Lakehouse, Semantic model and SQL endpoint.
 We explored the Lakehouse option in an earlier lab.
-Select **lh_FAIAD SQL analytics endpoint** option to explore the SQL option.
+Select the **lh_FAIAD SQL analytics endpoint** option to explore the SQL option.
 You will be navigated to the **SQL view** of the explorer.

     ![](../media/Lab_6.2.png)

 If you would like to explore the data before creating a data model, you can use SQL to do so.
-Let’s look at two options to use SQL, the first one is developer friendly, and second option is for analysts.
+Let’s look at two options for using SQL, the first one is developer-friendly, and the second option is for analysts.

 Let’s assume you want to quickly find out the Units sold by Supplier using SQL.
 We have two options, writing a SQL statement or using a visual to create the SQL statement.

 Notice on the left panel, you can view the Tables.
 If you expand the tables, you can view the Columns that make up the table.
 Also, there are options to create SQL Views, Functions, and Stored Procedures.
 If you have a SQL background, feel free to explore these options.
 Let’s try to write a simple SQL query.

 3. From the **top menu** select **New SQL query** or from the **bottom of the left panel** select **Query**.
-You will be navigated to SQL query view.
+You will be navigated to the SQL query view.

     ![](../media/Lab_6.3.png)